Ben Hannant

 Benjamin Hannant (born 31 December 1984), also known by the nickname of "Polar Bear", is a former Australian rugby league footballer and boxer.

 A Queensland State of Origin and Australian international representative prop-forward, he played in the National Rugby League for the North Queensland Cowboys, Brisbane Broncos, Canterbury-Bankstown Bulldogs and Sydney Roosters.

-Hannant is a two-time premiership winner and the only player to have won titles with two Queensland teams (Broncos in 2006 and the Cowboys in 2015).
+Hannant is a two-time premiership winner and the only player to have won NRL titles with two Queensland teams (Broncos in 2006 and the Cowboys in 2015).

 Background

 Born and raised on the Gold Coast, Queensland, Hannant played his junior rugby league for the Burleigh Bears.
 In 2002, while attending Palm Beach Currumbin State High School, he represented the Australian Schoolboys team.
 As of November 2016, Hannant co-hosts Gold Coast's SEA FM Breakfast show.

 Playing career

 Sydney Roosters

 Hannant made his NRL debut with the Sydney Roosters in 2005, playing a handful of games for the club.
 He played in the Roosters' Premier League grand final winning side in 2004 before being signed by the Brisbane Broncos for the 2006 season.